-Narrandera SC - Projected Capital Renewal Expenditure (Parks_Facilities_S1_V1)
+Narrandera SC - Projected Capital Renewal Expenditure (Water Supply_S1_V1)

-The renewal projection (forecast) in Scenario 1 (Using the asset/valuation register) shows significant renewal expenditure needed in year 1 of the planning period which includes a significant value of unfunded renewal.
-Whilst the long term averages and total values from this register are sound, the shorter term renewal forecast may need review..
+The renewal projection (forecast) in Scenario 1 (Using the asset/valuation register) shows concentrated spikes of renewal expenditure needed in year 1, 3 and 4 of the planning period.
+Whilst the long term averages and total values from this register are sound, the shorter term renewal forecast may need review.
 This indicates that further refinement of the asset register is required before it is valuable as a capital renewal planning tool.
 Scenario 2 and 3 shown below provides balanced scenario based on the 10 year LTFP budget figures.
 At this stage no individual renewal items have been identified and further development will be required in order to introduce a renewal program as a funding scenario for use in the asset management plan (Details shown in appendix B2).